 - problems during the birth that stop enough oxygen getting to the brain

-- the unborn baby inheriting certain genes from its parents that make having a learning disability more likely – known as inherited learning disability
+- the unborn baby having some genes passed on from its parents that make having a learning disability more likely

 - illness, such as meningitis, or injury in early childhood

-For example, everyone with Down's syndrome has some kind of learning disability, and so do many people with cerebral palsy.
+For example, everyone with Down's syndrome has some level of learning disability, and so do many people with cerebral palsy.

 Profound and multiple learning disability (PMLD)